louislef299/go-scripts/README.md

 33 directories, 46 files
 ```

 This is the current layout of the repo.
-It is pretty self-explanitory, but the refer to the README in each to learn more.
+It is pretty self-explanatory, but the refer to the README in each to learn more.